NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

-It is important to use appropriate values for the ``--shadow-thresholds`` parameter, as otherwise regions in shadow will be interpretted as lit terrain with a pitch-black color, and the computed albedo and terrain will have artifacts.
+It is important to use appropriate values for the ``--shadow-thresholds`` parameter, as otherwise regions in shadow will be interpreted as lit terrain with a pitch-black color, and the computed albedo and terrain will have artifacts.

 See :numref:`sfs_outputs` for the location of the computed albedo.